sourcenetwork/defradb/README.md

 Read its documentation at [docs.source.network](https://docs.source.network/query-specification/query-language-overview) to discover its filtering, ordering, limiting, relationships, variables, aggregate functions, and other useful features.

 ## Peer-to-peer data synchronization

 DefraDB leverages peer-to-peer networking for data exchange, synchronization, and replication of documents and commits.

-When starting a node for the first time, a key pair is generated and stored in its "root directory" (commonly `~/.defradb/`).
+When starting a node for the first time, a key pair is generated and stored in its "root directory" (`~/.defradb/` by default).

 Each node has a unique `Peer ID` generated from its public key.
 This ID allows other nodes to connect to it.

-There are two types of peer-to-peer relationships nodes support: **pubsub** peering and **replicator** peering.
+There are two types of peer-to-peer relationships supported: **pubsub** peering and **replicator** peering.

-Pubsub peering *passively* synchronizes data between nodes by broadcasting Document Commit updates with the document key (`DocKey`) as the topic.
-Nodes need to already be listening on the pubsub channel to receive updates.
-This is for when two nodes *already* have a shared document and want to keep both their changes in sync with one another.
+Pubsub peering *passively* synchronizes data between nodes by broadcasting *Document Commit* updates to the topic of the commit's document key.
+Nodes need to be listening on the pubsub channel to receive updates.
+This is for when two nodes *already* have share a document and want to keep them in sync.

 Replicator peering *actively* pushes changes from a specific collection *to* a target peer.

 ### Pubsub example

 Pubsub peers can be specified on the command line using the `--peers` flag, which accepts a comma-separated list of peer [multiaddresses](https://docs.libp2p.io/concepts/addressing/).
-For example, a node at `192.168.1.12` listening on 9000 with Peer ID `12D3KooWNXm3dmrwCYSxGoRUyZstaKYiHPdt8uZH5vgVaEJyzU8B` would be referred to using the multiaddress `/ip4/192.168.1.12/tcp/9000/p2p/12D3KooWNXm3dmrwCYSxGoRUyZstaKYiHPdt8uZH5vgVaEJyzU8B`.
+For example, a node at IP `192.168.1.12` listening on 9000 with Peer ID `12D3KooWNXm3dmrwCYSxGoRUyZstaKYiHPdt8uZH5vgVaEJyzU8B` would be referred to using the multiaddress `/ip4/192.168.1.12/tcp/9000/p2p/12D3KooWNXm3dmrwCYSxGoRUyZstaKYiHPdt8uZH5vgVaEJyzU8B`.

 Let's go through an example of two nodes (*nodeA* and *nodeB*) connecting with each other over pubsub, on the same machine.